sudeeprp/rapa-home/coding.md

 ### Specification using LLMs

-Use Bard API (or ChatGPT API).
-The tool needs to input text from a file and output to another file.
+Use Bard API (or ChatGPT API) to realize one if these tools-

 **Tool**: detect ambiguity / inconsistency in a set of statements.